FilipMalczak/freestyle-writing/monday_tdd.md

 so 3rd party (like code/product owner) had to step in?
 Or maybe you're just not that good with words that aren't code while the other side is a certified lawyer?
-If you still believe in your solution, and think that given more time or better convincing tools (like proof, that requires work time) you would have been right?
+If you still believe in your solution, and think that given more time or better convincing tools (like proof, that requires work time) *you* would have won instead?

 That's another case where your inner instinct says something contrary to the decision that was made.
 In a similar way as in case of a "winner" that was sort of convinced